jeffpeacock/VNX-Graphite/README.md

 Using the script:

-Script uses naviseccli to query for capacity data, and to retrieve the the latest NAR file Script converts the NAR to XML, and then queries it for selected performance data.
+Script uses naviseccli to query for capacity data, and to retrieve the the latest NAR file.
+Script converts the NAR to XML, and then queries it for selected performance data.
 It converts this data to a format required for Graphite, and sends it to the Graphite server using the Send-GraphiteMetric function written by Matt Hodge, as listed above.
 NAR archives can be created after a minimum of 10 data points.
 At 5 min intervals, this is once every 50 minutes.
 More aggressive polling intervals may result in a performance hit on the array.